|John and Laura Janet (Musgrove) Wildes|

 The story is Laura Janet Musgrove - born on November 14, 1868, in Ware County, Georgia to John 'David' Musgrove and Elizabeth Arissa Collins - married Phillip Eugene Wildes in 1887.

-Phillip's grandfather survived when his family was massacred in 1838; two years after the attack on our Grandpa* Parker's house in Berrien County, Georgia.
+Phillip's grandfather survived when his family was massacred in 1838; two years after the last Indian attack in Berrien County, Georgia.

 "The last Indian massacre that occurred in Georgia happened in the northwest corner of the Okefenokee Swamp near Waycross, Georgia on July 22, 1838. ...Four Wildes boys and a neighbor's daughter survived."
 Our Georgia HistoryPhillip was the grandson of